 The Mental Health Focus Area supports ongoing efforts to address the mental health issues that students face.
 As the stigma surrounding mental health continues to dwindle, student affairs practitioners will continually be facing and adapting to new challenges.
 NASPA provides support for those individuals in the form of specialized conference experiences, Knowledge Communities, and extensive research on the subject.

 Gun violence – whether rampage shootings, homicides or suicides – is a potential reality all campuses have to face.
-This book provides leaders in higher…Buy
+This book provides leaders in higher education – and particularly those…Buy

-This updated set of Professional Competency Areas is intended to define the broad professional knowledge, skills, and, in some cases, attitudes expected of student affairs professionals regardless of their…Buy
+This updated set of Professional Competency Areas is intended to define the broad professional knowledge, skills, and, in some cases, attitudes expected of student affairs professionals regardless of their area…Buy

 Helping skills are an essential component of today’s student affairs practice.
-On a day-to-day basis, it is student affairs professionals who often work directly with students in need of…Buy
+On a day-to-day basis, it is student affairs professionals who often work directly with students in need of mental…Buy

-While campus health topics such as substance use, risky sexual behaviors, depression, and violence have captured the attention of student affairs professionals, there is another health issue that has…Buy
+While campus health topics such as substance use, risky sexual behaviors, depression, and violence have captured the attention of student affairs professionals, there is another health issue that has received…Buy

 The transition from graduate school to a full-time position in student affairs can be filled with both opportunities and challenges.
-In order to be successful, new professionals must understand…Buy
+In order to be successful, new professionals must understand the…Buy